GlPortal/glPortal/COMPILE.md

 # Compile Guide for GlPortal

+## Build with Visual Studio
-If you want to compile with Visual Studio please skip ahead to [build with Visual Studio](#build-with-visual-studio).
+If you want to compile with Visual Studio please skip ahead to [compile instructions for VS](https://github.com/kungfooman/glportal-vs).
+Building is only possible in Visual Studio 2017, as earlier versions do not support the requied C++14 language features.

 ## Dependencies
 **NOTE:** Dependencies will change all the time so watch the cmake output carefuly for missing libraries.
 Make sure to check CMakeLists.txt if it is something missing.